 Step work is highly suggested for a 12-Step program like Alcoholics Anonymous.
 It is one of the first things that is mentioned in a twelve-step meeting.
 Sometimes the steps are hung on the wall for everyone to see and reference because the steps are highly revered.
 Is step work needed to stay sober?
 It depends on the specific needs of the addict.
 There are no real statistics that can be provided from the 12-Step programs.
-It would be impossible to keep track of every single member that works the steps along with their progress and personal growth, especially since it is an anonymous program.
+It would be impossible to keep track of every single member who works the steps and their progress and personal growth, especially since it is an anonymous program.
 Some members attend meetings but do not complete the step work.
 Most addicts prefer not to be told what to do, so there is no willingness to take direction in the first place regarding step work.
-There are also people that stay sober for long-term that do not attend any type of fellowship.
-It is not necessary to work the steps, but the quality of life seems to change for a person who has completed the steps.
+Some people stay sober for the long-term that they do not attend any fellowship.
+It is unnecessary to work the steps, but the quality of life seems to change for a person who has completed the steps.

-When clients graduate a treatment program at Design For Change they graduate having completed the twelve steps.
-Prepared to help others while continuing to help themselves, they graduate with a foundation of recovery, where hope exists.
+When clients graduate from a treatment program at Design For Change, they graduate having completed the twelve steps.
+Prepared to help others while continuing to help themselves, they graduate with a recovery foundation, where hope exists.
 Our treatment programs help change lives, one step at a time.
-Call us today for information: (877) 267-3646
+Call us today for information: 855-997-1372